ripples of white sand with one plant on the right hand side

 Note: Sometimes Dune Drive is closed when White Sands Missile Range is conducting missile tests.
 The park could be closed 1 to 2 times per week and for up to 3 hours but they usually post the schedule ahead of time on the park website.

-4. Playa Trail
+4. Walk Playa Trail

 After leaving the Visitor Center and driving past the gate entrance, the first pullout where you can park and walk out onto a trail is Playa Trail.
-It will be on your right-hand side and is a sandy dirt turnout.

 Walking along the Playa Trail which is flat, blue skies and puffy clouds.